Mintao919/myChaste/README.md

 Then see the [User Projects](https://chaste.github.io/docs/user-guides/user-projects/) guide page on the Chaste website for more information.

 If you clone this repository, you should make sure to rename the template_project folder with your project name and run the 'setup_project.py' script to avoid conflicts if you have multiple projects.

+Run setup_project.py into change the project names within Cmakelists.txt and choose the suitable modules for compiled this project